fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 #### 7.5.1 Overview

-A comparison was made between MVP baseline averages and non MVP player performance.
+A comparison was made between MVP baseline averages and non-MVP player performance.
 Players who exceeded a defined threshold across key metrics were identified.

 #### 7.5.2 Findings